If you’re still opening your cover letters with “To whom it may concern,” it’s time to rethink your approach.

-Here are six professional alternatives you should be using instead:
+Here are six professional alternatives you should use instead:

 1. Dear/Hello [Full Name],